Everything you need to know about Montréal’s Formula 1 2026 Grand Prix

 Race-Themed Events at New City Gas

 For sheer scale and star power, New City Gas remains untouchable during Grand Prix weekend.
-From June 12 to 15, the Griffintown mega-venue hosts four massive nights of race-fuelled revelry, starting with G-Eazy, Murda Beatz, and Toddy Flores on Friday.
+The Griffintown mega-venue hosts four massive nights of race-fuelled revelry, starting with G-Eazy, Murda Beatz, and Toddy Flores on Friday.
 Saturday brings a high-octane lineup with Don Diablo, Surf Mesa, and Stef Agostino, while Sunday’s official post-race afterparty goes full throttle with Claptone, Walker & Royce, and Paskal Daze behind the decks.

 The Grand Prix Experience at Mama C